numerodix/bandwit/README.md

 # Bandwidth monitor

-`bmon` is a simple terminal based bandwidth monitor.
+`bmon` is a terminal based bandwidth monitor that runs on Linux and BSD.

 ![bmon](doc/bmon.gif)